Linuxfabrik/lfops/roles/php/README.md

 * Installs php, php-fpm and composer.
 * Installs and removes the configured PHP modules.
 * Deploys the `z00-linuxfabrik.ini` for every SAPI.
-* Deploys and removes the PHP-FPM pools.
+* Deploys and removes the PHP-FPM pools, and the `[global]` drop-in next to them.
+* Creates the PHP-FPM log directory.
+* Deploys the logrotate configuration for the per-pool logs (Debian only).
 * Manages the state of the php-fpm service.
 * Pins the `php`, `phar` and `phar.phar` alternatives (Debian with `php__version` set only).
 * Triggers: php-fpm.service restart.